-The thought of breaking a bone is a painful one.
-And, of all the long bones in our bodies, the tibia is where most fractures occur.
+Of all the long bones in our bodies, most fractures occur in the tibia.
 Also known as a shin bone, it connects your knee to your foot.
-Your tibia is crucial for stability of your leg and it is designed to handle the impact of walking or running or jumping.
-But, what happens if something goes wrong?
-A broken tibia makes basic daily things, like walking, impossible to do.
-And even if you have surgery to fixate your fracture, the recovery is tough.
+Your tibia is crucial for the stability of your leg and it is designed to handle the impact of walking, running, or jumping.
+So, what happens if something like a fracture disturbs this stability?
+Suddenly, daily things like standing and walking feel impossible to do.
+Even if you have surgery to fixate your broken tibia, the recovery is tough.

-Apart from the obvious cracked bone, Tibia fracture causes damage to arteries, veins, nerves, ligaments or muscles, that is often overlooked, which eventually leads to serious complications and slower recovery.
-If you had a tibia fracture years ago, but never recovered completely.
-Or maybe you recently injured your shin and you are not sure if you’ve fractured it.
-Then this article is for you.
+Apart from the obvious cracked bone, a tibia fracture causes damage to arteries, veins, nerves, ligaments, or even muscles.
+This is often overlooked, which either leads to serious complications or slower recovery.
+Regardless of whether you had a tibia fracture years ago and never fully recovered, or recently injured your shin, and are not even sure if you fractured it.
+This article is for you.

-What is a tibia and where can you find it?
+What is a tibia and where can I find it?

-Tibia means “shin bone” in Latin and that is exactly where you’ll find it.
-If you rub your hand over the front of your shin (lower leg), you’ll feel the tibia sticking out.
+Tibia means “shin bone” in Latin.
+If you rub your hand over the front of your shin (the lower part of your leg beneath your knee), you will feel the hard ridge of the tibia bone.
 It is the second largest bone in your body.
-Its part of your knee and ankle joint and almost every centimeter is covered in layers of muscles controlling the movements of your toes, foot and ankle and knee.
+It forms part of your knee and ankle joint and almost every centimeter is covered in layers of muscles that control knee, ankle, foot, and toe movements.

 The structure of the bone

 At the top, the tibia has a broad, flat area called the tibial plateau.
-It forms part of the knee joint.
+It forms the lower part of the knee joint.
 There are three prominent points at the top.
 Two of them are called condyles and the middle one is called the tibial tuberosity.
-Muscles and tendons attach onto them.
-The long part of the bone is called the shaft.
-This is the part that you feel when you run your hand down the front of your shin.
+Muscles and tendons attach to them.

 Other important structures

-Several important arteries, veins and nerves can be found alongside the tibia.
-Different groups of muscles cover the length of the tibia and attach onto it.
-These muscle groups are divided into compartments and each compartment is covered with a sheath.
+Several important arteries, veins, and nerves can be found alongside the tibia.
+Different groups of muscles attach to the tibia.
+These muscle groups are divided into compartments and are covered with a sheath.

-- Anterior (front) compartment: The tibialis anterior muscle is responsible for lifting your foot and toes.
+• Anterior (front) compartment: The tibialis anterior muscle, extensor hallucis longus, and extensor digitorum longus are responsible for lifting your foot and toes.

-- Superficial posterior (back) compartment: Big calf muscles (gastrocnemius and soleus) that lifts your heel when you stand.
+• Superficial posterior (back) compartment: Big calf muscles (gastrocnemius and soleus) that lift your heel when you stand.

-- Deep posterior (back) compartment: Nerves and arteries of your lower leg runs here, as well as muscles that bend your toes.
+• Deep posterior (back) compartment: Nerves and arteries of your lower leg run here, as well as the tibialis posterior, flexor hallucis longus, and flexor digitorum longus muscles that bend your ankle and toes.

 What is so important about the tibia?

-- Forms part of the knee joint, allowing you to bend and straighten your knee.
+• It forms a part of the knee and ankle joints, allowing you to bend your knee and lift your foot.

-- The tibial plateau is an attachment point for your cruciate knee ligaments and meniscus.
+• The tibial plateau and condyles are an attachment point for knee ligaments and menisci.

-- These ligaments, together with the meniscus gives your knee stability.
+• These ligaments, together with the meniscus give your knee stability.

-- Important ankle ligaments connect to the medial malleoli and they help with ankle stability.
+• Important ankle ligaments connect to the medial malleoli and help with ankle stability.

-- Muscles that move your knee, ankle and toes attach onto your tibia.
+• Muscles that move your knee, ankle, and toes attach to your tibia.

-I suspect I have a tibia fracture.
-How did it happen?
+I have a tibia fracture.
+How does it happen?

-Our skeleton is able to handle a lot of pressure, torsion and crushing forces.
-Your body constantly maintains the strong structure of your bones by producing new bone cells.
-A fracture is when there is a crack in a bone.
+A fracture is a crack in a bone.
 This can be anything from a thin, hairline crack to a much more serious fracture where the bone shatters into two or more pieces.
-Keep in mind that the tibia is a very strong and sturdy bone.
-So, you need an immense force, like a fall or a car accident, to cause a tibia fracture.
+You need outside forces, like a fall, twist, or crash to cause a tibia fracture.
 The location of the fracture determines how critical it is together with the degree of fragment separation.
-Your tibia is most vulnerable against twisting and rotational forces when combined with a crushing pressure your tibia bone doesn’t need much to break.

 Classification of a fracture